The Best Renters Insurance for 2020

 A recent study by the Trusted Choice Independent Insurance Agents indicates that the average renter pays $16 per month, while experts at the National Association of Insurance Commissioners suggest you can expect to pay $15 to $30 per month for a typical policy.

-I was curious to see how these numbers held up and got quotes from three different companies using the same renter profile.
+Using the same renter profile, we generated quotes from three different companies.
 The quotes were generated for $30,000 worth of coverage, with replacement cost, for a rental unit just outside a major U.S. city.
 Here’s what the monthly rates looked like: